sharvaridesh/event-women-in-ai-hackathon/SPONSORS.md

 ## StreamNative

+> [!INFO]
+> StreamNative is offering $200 in free credits for their cloud data platform.

 [StreamNative](http://streamnative.io), founded by the creators of Apache Pulsar, is redefining real-time data streaming.
 Our platform empowers organizations to process and analyze massive data streams at scale with unparalleled efficiency.
 At its core is the URSA engine, which seamlessly integrates Apache Pulsar and Apache Kafka, delivering unmatched compatibility and performance.
 By simplifying deployments and enabling direct integration with modern lakehouse architectures, URSA helps businesses innovate faster and more effectively.
 With our cost-efficient solutions, companies can build cutting-edge, real-time applications that drive measurable outcomes.

 ### Resources